Andros-Spica/ABM-tutorial-koeln-2022/README.md

   ; UPDATE LAST POSITION
   ask traders
   [
-    ; update lastPosition if in a patch centre if ((xcor = [pxcor] of patch-here) and (ycor = [pycor] of patch-here)) [
+    ; update lastPosition if in a patch center if ((xcor = [pxcor] of patch-here) and (ycor = [pycor] of patch-here)) [
       set lastPosition patch-here